How to get the title of the previous article in the AnQiCMS template?

 {% endnextArchive %}

-3. Besides the title, what other information can I get from the previous article?
+3. In addition to the title, what other information about the previous article can I obtain?

-Besides the title (Title), you can also accessprevvarious properties of the previous article through variables, such as:
+In addition to the title (Title) you can also useprevvariables to obtain various properties of the previous article, such as:

-• Link: The full link to the article.
+• Link: The full link of the article.

 • Id: The unique ID of the article.

-• Description: A brief description of the article.
+• Description: The brief description of the article.

 • Thumb: The thumbnail of the article.